Vehrik/FarOut/Characters/6-Maneuvers.md

     to grapple.
 If your Attempt Score was higher than theirs, your Character forces the target into their Occupied Space.

+    While Grappled, a Creature is unable to perform any Action or Reaction that requires free movement of their body.
+A Grappled Creature is unable to move their arms or legs willingly, and cannot turn their head.

 TACKLE
 ------

     Your Character may quickly move forward and throw their entire body at a Target.
-You may perform a Brawn Challenge as an Action, and for every point generated, you may move 5ft as if Dashing.
-If you contact a Creature, you may apply your Momentum and the result of the Brawn Challenge against their Momentum and also their own Brawn Challenge if they saw you coming.
-If you win this duel, you may then move both yourself and the Creature in the direction you were intitially moving as if you were both Dashing, up to the range of the Tackle.

-    Colliding with a solid surface incurs Fall damage as if the tackled Creature has a Momentum Score equivalent to the Tackler's Momentum plus their Momentum.
-This damage is only applied to the tackled Character.

-    If the Tackle ends without a collision against a vertical surface, both Creatures Trip, but the Tackled Creature had a Momentum score equivalent to that of the both Creature's Momentums combined.
+    To iniate a Tackle, the Tackler adds their Momentum to a Brawn Attempt to determine the Tackle's Difficulty.
+The Tackled Creature then adds the result of their Attempt (typically either Speed or Brawn) to their Momentum.
+For every point the Tackler beats the target's resistance by, they may move both Creatures 5ft in the direction the Tackler was initially moving when they initiated the Tackle.
+This movement is treated as if it were a Dash.

+    The

-    Any Natural Defense possessed by either Creature is transfered as Damage to the other Creature once throughout the duration of the Tackle.
+    Any Natural Defense possessed by either Creature is transfered as Damage to the other Creature once at the end

 THROW
 -----